baoqger/chrisbao/source/_posts/understand-http1-1-persitent-connection-golang-part2.md

 	wg.Wait()
 }
 ```
-This time, we don't use the default httpClient, instead create a customized client which sets MaxIdleConnsPerHost to be **10**.
-This means the size of connection pool is changed to 10 which can cache 10 idle TCP connections for each host.
+This time we don't use the default httpClient, instead we create a customized client which sets MaxIdleConnsPerHost to be **10**.
+This means the size of the connection pool is changed to 10, which can cache 10 idle TCP connections for each host.

 Verify the behavior with `netstat` again:

 <img src="/images/netstat-concurrent-persistent.png" title="tcp termination" width="600px" height="400px">

-Now the result what we expect.
+Now the result is what we expect.

 ### Summary

-In this article, we discussed how to make HTTP/1.1 persistent connection work in a concurrent case by tunning the parameter for connetion pool.
-In next article, let's review the source code to study how to implement HTTP client.
+In this article, we discussed how to make HTTP/1.1 persistent connection work in a concurrent case by tunning the parameters for the connection pool.
+In the next article, let's review the source code to study how to implement HTTP client.